mus-format/mus-go/README.md

 The `pm` package ensures that these pointers are serialized in such a way that after unmarshalling, they remain equal - `ptr1 == ptr2`.
-This behavior differs from the `ord` package, where the pointers would no longer be equal after unmarshalling.
+This behavior differs from the `ord` package, where the pointers would no longer be equal.

 The `pm` package enables the serialization of data structures like graphs or linked lists.
 You can find corresponding examples in [mus-examples-go](https://github.com/mus-format/mus-examples-go/tree/main/pm).